Ask a Marketing Expert

 Whether you’re a B2B or B2C brand, the more you understand your audience—who they are, what they need, and how you serve them—the better you can connect with them.
 When it comes to your content strategy, your audience should influence everything you do, from the ideas you brainstorm, to the content formats you choose, to the places you distribute that content.

-Before you worry about distribution channels, make sure you know who you’re trying to reach, specifically their:
+Before you worry about distribution channels, though, make sure you know who you’re trying to reach, specifically their:

 • Age